 4) Learning how to avoid getting fired

 In order to get a taste of working at the top levels of the scoring industry, workshop participants were given the option of undertaking several extra-curricular assignments.
 One of these was an orchestration task, whereby Conrad provided the MIDI file and an MP3 of a mock-up for a cue from a recent Hollywood blockbuster.
-To complete the task, participants would firstly need to clean up the MIDI file in their sequencer, before importing the data into a notation programme in order to produce their own orchestration.
+To complete the task, participants would firstly need to clean up the MIDI file in their sequencer, before importing the data into a notation programme in order to produce their own orchestration, referring to the mock-up audio as a guide.

 Those participants who completed the challenge bravely presented their completed orchestration to the class.
 Conrad was then able to offer his constructive critique, and he did not hesitate to declare ‘you’re fired’ to almost every participant, before pointing out the inconsistencies between the composer’s intention dictated by mock-up and how it was mis-interpreted in the participant’s orchestration.
 Conrad revealed that, in the working world of Hollywood, a composer may not have time to review the orchestration prior to the recording, and will instead arrive at the session expecting the live realisation of their cue to be as they remembered in from their demo.
 Any unexpected surprises or creative departures from the demo would not be welcomed by either the composer or the film-makers, and would cost an orchestrator their job.